mySC

 • The interest, initiative, and energy to thrive in a lively and fast-paced academic community

 Sierra Canyon School is a nonprofit independent, nondenominational, coeducational day school in the northern San Fernando Valley area of Los Angeles.
-With an enrollment of 1,150 students in Grades Pre-Kindergarten through 12, admission is selective.
-Sierra Canyon School is located on 42 beautiful, rustic acres and has two campuses across the street from each other: the Lower Campus for students in Grades Pre-Kindergarten through 6 and the state-of-the-art Upper Campus for students in Grades 7 through 12.
+With an enrollment of 1,150 students in Grades Pre-Kindergarten-12, admission is selective.
+Sierra Canyon School is located on 42 beautiful, rustic acres and has two campuses across the street from each other: the Lower Campus for students in Grades Pre-Kindergarten through Six and the state-of-the-art Upper Campus for students in Grades Seven through Twelve.
 Students of color comprise over 50% of the student body, 10% are international students, and students reside in 102 different zip codes.
-There are roughly 500 students on the Lower Campus and 650 students on the Upper Campus with 134 students in the Class of 2025.
+There are roughly 500 students on the Lower Campus and 670 students on the Upper Campus with 134 students in the Class of 2026.

 At its core, Sierra Canyon School develops students who are as keen to realize their potential as their teachers are to inspire it.
 Our faculty prepares each student for a lifetime of learning and active citizenship.
 Academic and extracurricular programs encourage the broadening of student perspectives and provide an exposure to both the surrounding community and the wider world.
 Experiential learning opportunities form a healthy, challenging part of Sierra Canyon School’s program.

-Please send all inquiries to Andy Jacobson at California Fresh Foods:
+Please send all inquiries to Terri Chapman at California Fresh Foods:

 Benefits at a Glance